ropensci/restez/paper/paper.md

 ##Rentrez integration

 `rentrez` [@Winter2017] is a popular R package for querying NCBI’s databases via Entrez in R. To maximize the compatibility of `restez`, we implemented wrapper functions with the same names and arguments as the `rentrez` equivalents.
 Whenever a wrapper function is called the local database copy is searched first.
 If IDs are missing in the local database a secondary call to Entrez is made via the internet.
 This allows for easy employment of `restez` in scripts and packages that are already using `rentrez`.
-At a minimum, a user currently using `rentrez` will only need to create a local subset of the GenBank database and call `restez` instead of `rentrez`.
+At a minimum, a user currently using `rentrez` will only need to create a local subset of the GenBank database, call `restez` instead of `rentrez` and ensure the `restez` database is connected.

 ##A small example